 A: All violations of Tournament Rule 9 are treated equally.
 However, the Little League International Tournament Committee reserves the right to impose additional penalties.
 However because the team did not originally appoint a second coach, it would be allowed to add an eligible coach to the team, in accordance with tournament guidelines governing the replacement of a player, manager, or coach.

-A: The starter may not be removed defensively before meeting the At-Bat requirement, including the base running requirement.
-In order to comply with the Mandatory Play Rule the starting players must play six consecutive defensive outs and bat once.
+A: No. In order to comply with the Mandatory Play Rule the starting players must play six consecutive defensive outs and bat once.
 If they come to plate, and reach base, they may not be removed (for a substitute or a SPR) until the base running portion of the rule is fulfilled, regardless of re-entry capability.

 Q. A player steps in for their one and only at-bat, to satisfy Mandatory Play, in the game, but before a pitch is delivered to the batter, a runner gets picked off ending the inning.
 Would this count as the official At Bat?